cthoyt/cthoyt.github.io/_posts/2020/2020-05-12-building-an-ontology.md

 [https://choosealicense.com/non-software/](https://choosealicense.com/non-software/)
 for some pointers.
 I suggest the [CC0](https://choosealicense.com/licenses/cc0-1.0/) license, which is the most usable one out there.
-Don't fear - people will cite your work and thank you for it, even if the license doesn't legally obligate them to.
+Don't fear - people will cite your work, and thank you for it, even if the license doesn't legally obligate them to.

-### Making Releases and Long Term Maintenance
+#### Making Releases and Long Term Maintenance

 If you're using GitHub, you can easily integrate the repository with [Zenodo](https://zenodo.org/), which archives the repository when you make a tag